mattew8/lamp-motion/README.md

 ## Development

 - `pnpm install` – install dependencies.
+- `pnpm lint` – run ESLint with the repo rules.
 - `pnpm test` – run Vitest in watch mode.
 - `pnpm build` – bundle the package with tsup.
 - `pnpm storybook` – launch the Storybook playground for `useLampMotion`.